pixeldroid/spec-ls/README.md

 ### assertions

-spec-ls provides a set of assertion tests for mandating conditions and aborting immediately on violation:
+spec-ls provides a set of assertion tests for mandating test pre-conditions and aborting on violation:

 `it.asserts(value:Object)`